Cory Bernardi: Opposition under Tony Abbott: 2009–2013

-Abbott and Turnbull Governments: 2013–2017
+Abbott and Turnbull governments: 2013–2017

 In January 2014, Prime Minister Tony Abbott again distanced himself from Bernardi after the latter called for a new debate on abortion, called for more flexible industrial relations laws, stated his belief in the primacy of the traditional family and claimed that non-traditional families may cause negative social outcomes, linked a secular polity with Australia having lost its way, and claimed that Christianity was under siege from both the political Greens and Islam.

 Bernardi was re-elected for a six-year term in the Senate at the July 2016 election.

 In September 2016, Bernardi spoke in favour of the repeal of section 18C of the Racial Discrimination Act, which prohibits speech that is reasonably likely to "offend, insult, humiliate or intimidate on the basis of race, colour or national or ethnic origin".
-In December 2016 Bernardi got into a public spat with former prime minister Tony Abbott over reports that Bernardi may start his own party.
+In December 2016, Bernardi had a public disagreement with former Prime Minister Tony Abbott over reports that Bernardi may start his own party.

-In the same month, it was reported that Bernardi in 2009 set up an entity called the Conservative Leadership Foundation, "a fundraising entity that inhabits a grey area in the political donations system and permits gifts from foreign donors." and that "it has never made a disclosure to the Australian Electoral Commission as an associated entity, nor disclosed any political expenditure."
+In the same month, it was reported that Bernardi had in 2009 set up an entity called the Conservative Leadership Foundation, "a fundraising entity that inhabits a grey area in the political donations system and permits gifts from foreign donors." and that "it has never made a disclosure to the Australian Electoral Commission as an associated entity, nor disclosed any political expenditure."

-Departure from the Liberal Party
+Australian Conservatives

-In February 2017, seven months after the 2016 election, Bernardi left the Liberal Party to form a separate party, the Australian Conservatives, which was born out of Bernardi's Australian Conservatives movement.
-The Australian Conservatives movement was formed by Bernardi in July 2016 to "unite conservatives", and which by August claimed 50,000 members.
+On 7 February 2017, seven months after the 2016 election, Bernardi left the Liberal Party to form a separate party, the Australian Conservatives, which was born out of Bernardi's Australian Conservatives movement.
+The Australian Conservatives movement was formed by Bernardi in July 2016 to "unite conservatives", and by August claimed 50,000 members.

-In June 2019, Bernardi announced that the Australian Conservatives would apply to be voluntarily deregistered with the Australian Electoral Commission.
-He cited a poor result in the 2019 Australian federal election, and that the removal of Malcolm Turnbull as prime minister meant that his supporters would return to the Liberal Party.
-The AEC confirmed the party had been deregistered on 25 June 2019.
+In June 2019, Bernardi announced that he was disbanding the Australian Conservatives and the party was voluntarily deregistered by the Australian Electoral Commission on 25 June 2019.
+He cited a poor result in the 2019 Australian federal election, and said that the removal of Turnbull as prime minister meant that his supporters would return to the Liberal Party.

-In November 2019, Bernardi announced that he would resign from his Senate position; his resignation formally occurred on 20 January 2020.
+Bernardi announced his resignation from politics on 19 November 2019, and on 20 January 2020, he resigned from the Senate with immediate effect.
 Because he was elected as a member of the Liberal Party, a member of that party would fill the vacancy caused by his resignation.
-The former President of the South Australian Legislative Council Andrew McLachlan filled Bernardi's vacancy on 6 February 2020.
+The former President of the South Australian Legislative Council, Andrew McLachlan, filled Bernardi's vacancy on 6 February 2020.